 - The site is open 365 days a year from 8 am to 5 pm.

-- For the first months of inauguration, until June 30, 2015, “Las Noches de Kukulkán” light and sound show is only available with registration in advance, completely free.
+- For the first months of inauguration, extended until October 31, 2015, “Las Noches de Kukulkán” light and sound show is only available with registration in advance, completely free.
 Click here for more info.
 Click here to see a short video about the show.

 - Parking: Vehicles: 22 pesos.
 Buses: 33 pesos.
 Fee is for the duration of your visit, not per hour.